Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Introduction

 \section{Introduction}

-In recent years, great efforts have been deployed to study the potential of noisy intermediate-scale quantum (NISQ) computers to tackle tasks that are hard to for classical computers.
+In recent years, great efforts have been deployed to study the potential of noisy intermediate-scale quantum (NISQ) computers to tackle tasks that are hard to treat for classical computers.
 One of the most emblematic research lines in the field is the development of near-term algorithms to determine the properties of complex quantum many-body systems.
-Variational quantum circuits have shown to be very efficient and promising for encoding complex wavefunctions of various kinds of systems.
-Applications of these circuits range from molecular systems in quantum chemistry~\cite{peruzzo2014variational, omalley2016scalable,shen2017quantum,kandala2017hardware,hempel2018quantum,colless2018computation,mazzola2019nonunitary,nam2020ground,obrien2019calculating,sokolov2021microcanonical,arute2020hartree}, interacting-spins and electrons models from condensed matter~\cite{cade2020strategies,fujii2020deep,xu2020test} or vibrational Hamiltonians~\cite{ollitrault2020hardware}, to cite but a few.
+Variational quantum algorithms (VQA) have shown to be very efficient and promising for encoding complex wavefunctions of various kinds of systems.
+Applications of these algorithms range from molecular systems in quantum chemistry~\cite{peruzzo2014variational, omalley2016scalable,shen2017quantum,kandala2017hardware,hempel2018quantum,colless2018computation,mazzola2019nonunitary,nam2020ground,obrien2019calculating,sokolov2021microcanonical,arute2020hartree}, interacting-spins and electrons models from condensed matter~\cite{cade2020strategies,fujii2020deep,xu2020test} or vibrational Hamiltonians~\cite{ollitrault2020hardware}, to cite but a few.